kjolley/BIGSdb_documentation/administration.rst

 * description - Description of the locus (optional).

-  * Allowed: Any value.
+  * Allowed: any value.

 * aliases - Alternative names for the locus (optional).

   * Enter each alias on a separate line in the text box.
-  * Allowed: Any value.
+  * Allowed: any value.

 * pubmed_ids - PubMed ids of publications describing the locus (optional).

   * Enter each PubMed id on a separate line in the text box.
-  * Allowed: Any integer.
+  * Allowed: any integer.

 * links - Hyperlinks pointing to additional resources to display in the locus description (optional).